A Photographer’s Mystery Solved: The Buck’s Alarm Revealed

 National Wildlife Refuges are crucial locations for my photography.
 I document the diverse species and habitats these areas protect.
 I capture the beauty of undisturbed ecosystems.
 I observe the behaviors of various wildlife within these refuges.
 I aim to show the importance of conservation and the preservation of natural spaces.
 Each refuge offers a unique glimpse into wild America.

-Wildlife photographer Steve Creek describes capturing white-tailed deer crossing Reeve’s Slough at the Sequoyah National Wildlife Refuge in Oklahoma.
+I photographed deer crossing Reeve’s Slough at Sequoyah National Wildlife Refuge on a calm November morning in Oklahoma.

 Wildlife photographer Steve Creek reflects on the curious and communicative American Crow frequently accompanying him on photography adventures.